eblasoft/documentation/docs/extensions/nav-pro/separator.md

 # Separator

-> The separator is a simple divider that can be used to separate navigation items.
+> The separator is a simple divider that can be used to separate navigation items in EspoCRM.
 > is available in [Ebla Navigation Pro](https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-navigation-pro).

 ---